focusate/git-trunk/README.rst

 * :code:`release`: create tag with new release version.
 * :code:`refresh`: update trunk branch and rebase it on active branch.
 * :code:`squash`: squash commits on active branch.
+* :code:`submodule-update`: update submodules.

-Code was tested using :code:`git version 2.25.1`.
+Code was tested using :code:`git version 2.43.2`.

 Source code in: